LIPS-scheme/lips/REFERENCE.md

 ```
 (char-upper-case? char)

-Function check if character is upper case.
+Checks if character is upper case.
 ```

 ## char-whitespace?
 ```
 (char-whitespace? chr)

-Function return true if character is whitespace.
+Returns true if character is whitespace.
 ```

 ## char?
 ```
 (char? obj)

-Function check if object is character.
+Checks if the object is a character.
 ```

 ## char<?
 ```
 (char<? chr1 chr2)

-Function return true if second character is smaller then the first one.
+Returns true if second character is smaller then the first one.
 ```

 ## char<=?
 ```
 (char<? chr1 chr2)

-Function return true if second character is not larger then the first one.
+Returns true if second character is not larger then the first one.
 ```

 ## char=?
 ```
 (char=? chr1 chr2)

-Function check if two characters are equal.
+Checks if two characters are equal.
 ```

 ## char>?
 ```
 (char<? chr1 chr2)

-Function return true if second character is larger then the first one.
+Returns true if second character is larger then the first one.
 ```

 ## char>=?
 ```
 (char<? chr1 chr2)

-Function return true if second character is not smaller then the first one.
+Returns true if second character is not smaller then the first one.
 ```

 ## clone
 ```
 (clone list)

-Function return clone of the list.
+Function that returns a clone of the list, that does not share any pairs with the
+original, so the clone can be safely mutated without affecting the original.
 ```

 ## close-input-port